 - Good basis in scripting Python, Perl, Bash…

-- A good level in English, both writing and oral skills
+- For non-native English speakers, a good level in English, both writing and oral skills

 Humanly, you have to be rigorous and have a good analytical mind, you have to enjoy working in a team and being diplomatic, in particular when you have to point out the bugs discovered.

 For a young graduate, in France, it starts generally between 33K and 36K€.